openownership/openownership.beta/_visualisation/core/unknowns.md

 **Unknown *nature*** of interest
 : Not known if the interest includes control, and/or not known if the interest includes ownership.

-**Unknown *level*** of interest
+**Unknown *strength*** of interest
-: The nature of interest is known, but not the level of interest (it is not quantified).
+: The nature of interest is known, but not the strength of interest (it is not quantified).

-The Arrows for the above two types of unknown interest may be drawn with up to a 60% tint.
+The Arrows for the above two types of unknown interest may be drawn with a tint.

-***Uncertain* level** of interest
+***Uncertain* strength** of interest
-: The nature of interest is known, but the level of interest is only known to be within a range, e.g. 10-20%.
+: The nature of interest is known, but the strength of interest is only known to be within a range, e.g. 10-20%.

 **Unquantifiable** aspects of interest
 : All or part of the interest is of a nature that cannot be expressed objectively as a number.